froq/froq-beta-archive/README.md

 }
 ```

-Using as REST resources responder.
+Using as REST resource responder.

 ```php
 <?php